 All public schools in Kenya are managed by a Boards of Management (BOMs) appointed by the Minister for Education Science and Technology.
 The board members that are considered for this role must have shown leadership ability and their potential to contribute toward rendering voluntary service for the promotion and management of education.
 The purpose is to mould the youth to be patriotic and useful to self and the society at large, in accordance with the national educational goals.
 This in effect means that the school should be an institution that produces physically fit persons of sound mind, moral integrity and refined character.

 The BOM consists of a Chairman, Secretary and other Members.
-The BOM elects from itself an executive committee that has delegated powers to manage the school on behalf of the Board of Management.
+The BOM elects from itself an executive committee that has delegated powers to manage the school on behalf of the BOM.
 The Principal of the school is posted by the ministry of education to administer the school on daily basis as the Secretary of the Board.

 All the transactions by either the BOM's executive committee or the secretary are endorsed by the Board of management.
 Moi Girls’ has had a committed Board that has excellently played its role over the years.
 Its core functions include:

-The Board of Governors is also guided by;
+The Board of Management is also guided by;

 The PA have always played an important role in two areas;

 Moi Girls’ High School – Eldoret is a National Girls’ boarding school managed by the school’s Board of Management.
 It is a public school established on a Christian foundation providing the secondary cycle of the 8-4-4 system of education.
 It is currently a six streamed school.

 To provide high quality education, nurture talent and innovation, and to develop moral and spiritual well-being of each student in preparation for a life of service.